MicrosoftDocs/msix-docs/msix-src/msix-sdk/clickonce-msixcore.md

     * **Header name**: Content-Type
     * **Header value**: application/msix

-## Use the MSIX Core installer build the ClickOnce application
+## Use the MSIX Core installer to build the ClickOnce application

-Download the ClickOnce setup.exe provided by MSIX Core from [https://appinstallerdemo.azurewebsites.net/MSIXCore/setup.exe](https://appinstallerdemo.azurewebsites.net/MSIXCore/setup.exe).
-All the source code can be found on GitHub.
+Find your application application ClickOnce setup.exe.
+For an example, you can download the the ClickOnce setup.exe provided by MSIX Core from [https://appinstallerdemo.azurewebsites.net/MSIXCore/setup.exe](https://appinstallerdemo.azurewebsites.net/MSIXCore/setup.exe) from our demo.
+Note the current source code can be found on GitHub.

 ### Run URL command to create new setup.exe